CSSB Centre for Structural Systems Biology

 Prerequisites: cryo grid sample preparation training and autogrid clipping proficiency

-Duration: up to 2 separate 6-8 hour sessions with EM facility staff, more if necessary.
+Duration:typically two training sessions (6-8h each) with EM facility staff, more if necessary.

 Final approval and sign off after ~100 hours of supervised instrument time logged by facility staff and demonstration of proficiency